Syrian army prepares 'huge' operation in last rebel bastion as pressure mounts

 A Syrian official, speaking on condition of anonymity, said the situation was in a critical phase: “These two days will be decisive,” the official told Reuters, without giving further details.

-The area has been quieter in recent days as Jaish al-Islam has negotiated with Russian forces about Douma’s fate.
-The rebel group said on Tuesday Russia had yet to give an answer to its proposals.
+The area had been quieter in recent days as Jaish al-Islam had negotiated with Russian forces.
+The rebel group said on Tuesday that Russia had yet to give an answer to its proposals.
 It accused Damascus and Moscow of seeking to impose demographic change by forcing residents to leave.

 A witness in Douma reached by telephone said dozens of residents took to the streets of the city on Wednesday calling on rebels and opposition-led authorities negotiating with the Russians to reveal more information about the talks.